crdurham/nfl_playoff_predictor/README.md

 ## 1. Introduction

 In the NFL, building sustained success is the goal of every franchise.
-However, given that roster changes due to any number of factors (free agency, trade, draft, injury) are a given each offseason, it is natural to ask what team-level statistics from the previous season can be used to predict team performance in the next season.
+However, since roster changes due to any number of factors (free agency, trade, draft, injury) are a given each offseason, it is natural to ask what team-level statistics from the previous season can be used to predict team performance in the next season.
 In particular, we aim to predict whether a team will make or miss the playoffs as a broad indicator of team success.
 This is of interest to average fans, scouts, and of course bettors.

 ## 2. Data Sources